LLNL/shroud/docs/pointers.rst

 .. literalinclude:: ../regression/reference/classes/wrapfclasses.f
    :language: fortran
-   :start-after: start derived-type SHROUD_class1_capsule
+   :start-after: start helper capsule_data_helper
-   :end-before: end derived-type SHROUD_class1_capsule
+   :end-before: end helper capsule_data_helper
    :dedent: 4

 *addr* is the address of the C or C++ variable, such as a ``char *``